jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l2vpn/l2vpn-service-module.md

         "pw":[
           {
             "name":"pe1_pw999_vlan3001",
-            "template":"PW1", If you edited the name in step 2. above, then use the same name here "peer-ip":"172.16.2.2",   Edit to the IP of the interface on router 2 "pw-id":999,
+            "template":"PW1", //If you edited the name in step 2. above, then use the same name here "peer-ip":"172.16.2.2",   //Edit to the IP of the interface on router 2 "pw-id":999,
             "request-vlanid":3001
           },
           {
-            "name":"pe2_pw999_vlan3001",  Edit this according to your setup "template":"PW1", If you edited the name in step 2. above, then use the same name here "peer-ip":"172.16.1.2",  Edit to the IP of the interface on router 1 "pw-id":999,
+            "name":"pe2_pw999_vlan3001",  //Edit this according to your setup "template":"PW1", //If you edited the name in step 2. above, then use the same name here "peer-ip":"172.16.1.2",  //Edit to the IP of the interface on router 1 "pw-id":999,
             "request-vlanid":3001
           }